mindrenee/native_app_studio/doc_app_renee/READ ME.md

-WORKSHOP FOR iOS iPad
+The shell game FOR iOS iPad
 =============
 Summary
 -------------
-Game balletje balletje
+Game the shell game
 This app is created during the minor mprog as project by Renee Witsenburg.

 Features